thehivebox/hiveboxV1/README.md

 - **Scripts**: A variety of scripts for automation, monitoring, and management.
 - **Tools**: Custom-built tools to aid in IT tasks.
-- **Documentation**: Detailed guides and documentation for each tool and script.

 ## Getting Started

 To get started, clone the repository and explore the contents.
-Each tool and script comes with its own documentation to help you understand its usage and implementation.